madison24/myFlix-client/README.md

+# myFlix app

+## Objective
+Using React, build the client-side for an app called myFlix based on its existing server-side code movieApi(https://github.com/madison24/movieAPI)

+## Features
 myFlix is a movie app that allows users to create a profile in order to:

 - View movies from an api (created in movie_api)